corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 ### -e, --error-dir-path

 Takes a directory path and registers errors into this path.
-The value for this parameters must be a directory.
+The value for this parameter must be a directory.
 The utility can register errors in the provided file path and create separate error-registration files for all verification and deserialization errors for every `signedTransactionId` in a `<signedTransactionId>.dat` file.
 These files are then zipped as an `ErrorDirPath/<currentTimestamp>.zip`.
 If this parameter is missing, then current directory is taken as the `ErrorDirPath` value.

 {{< note >}}
 `--error-dir-path` must be a directory or an exception is thrown.